-- Deputy Head of Student Services and Safeguarding - SEND Manager - Vice Principal or Assistant Principal where the panel recommendation is for exclusion from College.
+- Head of Inclusion, Student Services & Safeguarding - Deputy Head of SEND, Mental Health & Wellbeing - Vice Principal or Assistant Principal where the panel recommendation is for exclusion from College.

 7.0 Review of this policy

 The periodic review of this policy will take place in 2 years.
 Changes in legislation and/or good practice may prompt a review before the date stipulated.